mgechev/angular2-style-guide/README.md

   **[Table of Contents](#table-of-contents)**

+* Use protractor for End-to-End testing.

+  *Why?*: It provides high-level API on top of the [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/) and is supported by the Angular core team.

+* Name the End-to-End test files using the following convention: `NAME_OF_THE_TESTED_UNIT.e2e.EXT`.

 ## Change detection

 * Use [`OnPush`](https://angular.io/docs/ts/latest/api/core/ChangeDetectionStrategy-enum.html) change detection strategy for [pure/dumb components](http://teropa.info/blog/2015/10/18/refactoring-angular-apps-to-components.html#toward-smart-and-dumb-components) that accepts as input immutable data.